Langkawi Museums, Historical Places & Shrines

 (Padang Matsirat, Jalan Makam Mahsuri)

 This tomb and the cultural complex has been developed around the historical legend of Mahsuri - a beautiful lady of early 1800s who was wrongly accused of adultery and sentenced to death.
-The complex houses the tomb of Mahsuri, a museum with dioramas that depict her life story, a musical theater where folk instruments are played by women in traditional costumes, gift & souvenir section, audio visual room, food stalls & cafe etc.
+The complex houses the tomb of Mahsuri, a museum with dioramas that depict her life story, a musical theater where folk instruments are played by women in traditional costumes, gift & souvenir room, audio visual room, food stalls & cafe etc.

 (North Langkawi, Teluk Yu, Mukim Bohor)